michele-alessandrini/dtm-infracost/finops.md

 ## The pay-as-you-go shift

-Public cloud challenge this scenario and therefore it requires another methodology.
+Public cloud challenges this scenario and therefore it requires another methodology.

 If we go back to the NIST definition of cloud computing [^2], two (out of five) essential characteristics lead to the idea of finance.
-For NIST, cloud is on-demand and metered, which both lead to the concept typically referred as pay-as-you-go. *Figure 1* pictures how the model works:
+For NIST, cloud is on-demand and metered, which both lead to the concept typically referred as pay-as-you-go.
+*Figure 1* pictures how the model works:

  1. Users execute cloud operations on-demand.
  2. Results being served as outputs to users or processes.